YosysHQ/nextpnr-bench/ice40/README.md

 ---------------

 This is the iCE40HX8K example design for [PicoSoC](https://github.com/cliffordwolf/picorv32/tree/master/picosoc).
-This includes an version of PicoRV32.
+This includes a version of PicoRV32.

 design02 (hx1k, hx8k)
 ---------------------